hellstorm-software/Kult-Rising/readme.md

 Fixes<br>
 - <i>fixed a bug that caused the crosshair to not show when hip firing</i>
 - <i>fixed a bug that caused the crafting inventory to move around when opened</i>
+- <i>fixed a bug that caused players to attack while selecting in the crafting menu</i>

 ----------------------------------------------------------